Fix You: Release

-Reception
+Critical reception

+Reviews

 The song received widespread acclaim from music critics.
 Rolling Stones Kelefa Sanneh wrote in his review for X&Y that "One of the best is 'Fix You', an unabashedly sentimental song where Martin delivers words of encouragement in a gentle falsetto [...]
 Proving once more that no band can deliver a stately rock ballad like this one."
 Paul McNamee of NME said "It's a wonderful song that shifts from simple stark piano and voice to a ringing, clattering burst of intent and proto-prog four-part harmony."
 Meanwhile, Adrien Begrand from PopMatters named "Fix You" the best ballad from X&Y. Alexis Petridis of The Guardian praised it as "beautifully turned [...]
 The melody of "Fix You" invokes that weird sense of false memory whereby a new song feels instantly familiar".
-Others were more muted towards the track: Slant Magazines Jonathan Keefe felt it timid, while Pitchfork reviewer Joe Tangari dismissed it as a "AOR ballad".
+Others were more muted towards the track: Slant Magazines Jonathan Keefe felt it timid, while Pitchfork reviewer Joe Tangari dismissed it as an "AOR ballad".
 In 2024, PPL ranked "Fix You" as Coldplay's eighth-most played song across radio and television in the United Kingdom.